-The draft inventory database and assessment reports will be submitted to UNIDO for evaluation and consequent inventory revision, if needed.
-The revised database and assessment reports will be further submitted to the NSC for approval.
+The reviewed and updated inventory will be incorporated into the existing POPs inventory, and an inventory report will be prepared by each working group, submitted to UNIDO for evaluation and consequent inventory revision, if needed.
+The revised database and inventory reports will be further submitted to the NSC for approval.